22 Paying the Price

 “Tell me your terms and be on your way!” the Captain shouted.

 The McKanzel boy tied the vessel to the dock and hoisted himself onto the pier.
-Neither Munro or Josah made room for him, so the boy squeezed between them and stepped closer to the shore.
+Munro and Josah maintained their position, forcing the boy to squeeze between them.
+Jeera took a step closer to the shore before spinning around.

 “We caught Caleb stealing from one of the warehouses.
 It was one of the food storages to be exact.”